-In this section we establish global well-posedness for certain \emph{weakly} dissipative systems.
+In this section, we establish global well-posedness for certain \emph{weakly} dissipative systems.
 In the case of $2\times 2$ systems, this means that there is a dissipative nonlinearity in one of the equations but not in both.
-Therefore, the corresponding system is only `weakly' dissipative and the results in Subsection \ref{ss:dissipation_system_case} cannot be applied.
-More precisely, here we investigate the following cases: \begin{itemize} \item Lotka-Volterra equations (Subsection \ref{ss:Lotka_Volterra}); \item the Brusselator system (Subsection \ref{ss:brusselator}); \end{itemize} Moreover, we show that Subsection \ref{ss:Lotka_Volterra} also covers the SIR model (susceptible-infected-removed), and Subsection \ref{ss:brusselator} also covers the Gray--Scott model.
+Therefore, the corresponding system is only `weakly' dissipative and the results of the previous section cannot be applied.
+More precisely, here we investigate the following cases: \begin{itemize} \item Lotka-Volterra equations (Subsection \ref{ss:Lotka_Volterra}). \item The Brusselator system (Subsection \ref{ss:brusselator}). \end{itemize} Moreover, we show that Subsection \ref{ss:Lotka_Volterra} also covers the SIR model (susceptible-infected-removed), and Subsection \ref{ss:brusselator} also covers the Gray--Scott model.

 In the case of weakly dissipative systems, it does not seem possible to formulate a general `weak' dissipation condition which extends Assumption \ref{ass:dissipation_general}.
-At the moment we can only argue `case by case' by possibly relying on the precise structure of the equations, and on some of the analysis done in the scalar case.
+At the moment, we can only argue `case by case' by possibly relying on the precise structure of the equations, and on some of the analysis done in the scalar case.
 For the sake of simplicity, all the above examples are $2 2$ systems.
 However, our arguments can be generalized in certain situations to $\ell \ell$ ones with $\ell\geq 3$ as well, see e.g.\ Remark \ref{r:multi_species}.
-Our strategy to deal with weakly dissipative is to obtain suitable bounds for $u_1$ by using the dissipation effect of $f_1$ as done in Section \ref{s:scalar_global} for scalar equations.
-Subsequently, we estimate $u_2$ by exploiting the bound for $u_1$.
+Our strategy to deal with weakly dissipative systems is to obtain suitable estimates for $u_1$ by using the dissipation effect of $f_1$ as done in Section \ref{s:scalar_global} for scalar equations.
+Subsequently, we estimate $u_2$ by exploiting the estimate for $u_1$.
 Since in the $u_2$-equation in \eqref{eq:reaction_diffusion_system} there is no dissipation, we cannot follow the arguments of Section \ref{s:scalar_global}.
-To prove estimates on $u_2$, we use a variant of Assumption \ref{ass:dissipation_general} (i.e.\ $L^{\m}$--coercivity/dissipativity) which we investigate in Subsection \ref{ss:suboptimal_coercivity} below.
+To prove estimates on $u_2$, we use a variant of Assumption \ref{ass:dissipation_general} (i.e.\ $L^{\m}$--coercivity/dissipativity) that we investigate in Subsection \ref{ss:suboptimal_coercivity} below.